playfularchitect/Rosetta-Stone-Of-Physics/Cosmic Chess/Rosetta Table V2 (Current)/Quantized Circular Balls/BlackHole Ledgers To (UU)/Readme.md

 # README (plain-language)

+## TL;DR

+* Identities hold (Smarr, first law, Christodoulou–Ruffini).
+* Reversible extraction reaches the global bound; irreversibility creates a shortfall.
+* Near-extremal scaling is clean and consistent.
+* Response, duality, and geometry all line up.
+* A project-wide meta-audit says the numbers are globally tight.

+**If you only read one number:** `Unified Ledger Score ≈ 89/100` (higher is better).

+**If you only read one sentence:** The full thermodynamic picture checks out—numerically, broadly, and reproducibly.

 ### What’s new/interesting here (in one breath)

 > * We don’t just “compute numbers.”
 We **prove numerically** that the textbook thermodynamics of Kerr–Newman black holes holds across a broad state space, including near extremality, with receipts.